-MKT 110, Entrepreneurship (Marketing Management Capstone Course) (Credit: 8) (Prerequisites: SCT 100, MKT 100 and MSD 100) Provides an overview of the activities that are involved in planning, establishing, and managing a small business enterprise.
+MKT 110, Entrepreneurship (Credit: 8) (Prerequisite: Program admission level math achievement) Provides an overview of the activities that are involved in planning, establishing, and managing a small business enterprise.
 Topics include: planning, location analysis, financing, and development of a business plan.
 (6-4-0-8)